brianburton/qch_movie_rank_spark_demo/README.md

     - Compile program into jar conaining all the code needed by workers
     - Create a spark context and add jar to it
     - trigger the job
-    - Context distributes jar to works, creates initial RDD, triggers stages and tasks
+    - Context distributes jar to workers, creates initial RDD, triggers stages and tasks

 ## Demo Algorithm